IBM/build-deploy-cloud-native-application-using-cp4a/Readme.md

 ### Develop a weather application using Codewind and deploy using CI/CD Tekton pipelines

 IBM Cloud Pak for Applications(CP4A) helps you modernize existing applications, embed additional security, and develop new apps that unleash digital initiatives.
 It offers cloud-native development solutions that can quickly deliver value, along with flexible licensing that can be tailored to your specific needs.
 Apps that are built in the cloud are typically more scalable, easier to update and less costly to run.
 This can help you to respond to customer needs faster.

-In this code pattern, we will use Accelerators for Teams of CP4A to demonstrate how to develop a cloud-native application and deploy it on CP4A using CI/CD features.
-We will develop a simple Java weather application.
-We will use Codewind to develop, Appsody to build and Tekton for Continous delivery.
+In this code pattern, we use Accelerators for Teams of CP4A to demonstrate how to develop a cloud-native application and deploy it on CP4A using CI/CD features.
+We develop a simple Java weather application.
+We use Codewind to develop, Appsody to build and Tekton for Continous delivery.

 **IBM Accelerator for Teams - overview**